2026 Future Leaders Award · AI Safety Innovator of the Year

 Vendor affiliations.
 Zero conflicts of interest.

-EU AI Act high-risk enforcement now agreed for December 2, 2027 under the Digital Omnibus.
-The extended timeline is an opportunity, not a reason to wait.
+EU AI Act high-risk enforcement now agreed for December 2, 2027 under the Digital Omnibus, with U.S. state mandates accelerating in parallel — Illinois SB 315 just became the first U.S. law requiring annual independent third-party AI safety audits.
+The extended timelines are an opportunity, not a reason to wait.
 Companies that certify now have time to remediate before enforcement.
 Insurance carriers are already excluding AI from D&O coverage today.

 One Certification.
 Every Major Framework.